If only I hadn’t used up my “Bizarro A-Team” jokes a couple episodes ago!

 The more you tighten your grip, Lynch, the more A-Team members will slip through your fingers.

-Not exactly politically correct, but then it is a Wild West show.
+Not exactly politically correct, but then neither were a lot of Wild West shows.

 Now Face is doing a lot of damage control: he’s reassuring Murdock that yes, he’s still one of the A-Team no matter what the newspapers say, and he’s promising Carrie that the Wild West show will indeed go on its European tour.
 But Lynch’s undercover dude is on the scene and he verifies that the entire team is on the scene.
 Lynch vows that trouble will ensue.